prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/paper.md

 # Acknowledgements

 We acknowledge the financial support provided under the SERB-GRG project grant No. CRG/2022/005676 from the Anusandhan National Research Foundation (ANRF), a statutory body of the Department of Science and Technology (DST), Government of India.
-PD would also like to thank Akshay Kamble for his valuable discussions on instrument control and for his effective assistance in resolving technical issues.

 # References